-- Residents are excluded from the requirement (including) residents in medicine, osteopathy, dentistry, podiatry, optometry and chiropractic). - ▶ Third Party Entity recipients of a Payment/Transfer of Value made "at the request of" or "in the name of" a Physician must be reported in the name of the physician and the recipient.
+- Residents are excluded from the requirement (including residents in medicine, osteopathy, dentistry, podiatry, optometry and chiropractic). - Third Party Entity recipients of a Payment / Transfer of Value made "at the request of" or in the name of a Physician or Teaching Hospital, must be reported in the name of the physician and the recipient.

-What Must Be Reported?
+What Must be Reported?

-Payments, Transfers of Value, and Ownership/Investment interests.
+Payments, Transfers of Value, and Ownership / Investment interests.